-We’re not big amusement park rides people, but there are plenty of rides open during Winterfest, which runs weekends through Dec.
-30. Among those open to ride are the Bamboozler, Falcon Flight and Fjord Lane.
+We’re not big amusement park rides people, but there are plenty of rides open during WinterFest, which runs weekends and select days Nov.
+23 – Dec.
+31. Among those open to ride are the Bamboozler, Falcon Flight and Fjord Lane.
 Families can enjoy the carousel and several rides at Camp Snoopy.

 Worlds of Fun opens the parking lot about 3 p.m.
 We arrived there a few minutes after and noticed about 100 or so cars in the parking lot already.
 With a limited amount of daylight this time of the year, you may find it beneficial to take a walk around the park to scope out the lay of the land, before more people arrive.

 We found it helpful to check out some of the popular attractions early, such as Mrs. Claus’ Kitchen, LeTaxi Tour and the Polar Express train.
 You can decorate cookies at Mrs. Claus’ Kitchen.
 The cookies are giant-sized, so be ready for some ooey-gooey fun with the frosting and sprinkles.
 You can take your cookie box to the package storage booth near the entrance, so you don’t have to carry it around the park.
 LeTaxi Tour takes you through the 12 Days of Christmas (did you realize that half the song consists of birds as gifts?).
 The Polar Express takes you on a tour around the park, which helps you get a view of the layout.

 With our game plan determined, we made our way back near the entrance before the 5:30 p.m. tree lighting ceremony.
 Each night, WinterFest hosts a show featuring songs and dance numbers.
 I joked that I found out where Up with People went after the National Football League stopped using them for Super Bowl halftime shows.
 Following the entertainment, the 7-story tall fir is lit for the celebration.
 And then snow falls!
 It’s an enjoyable way to officially kick off the evening.